Erlang Calculator: Estimate the number of people you need

 - Divide call minutes by 60 to compute call hours.

-- Call hours are the traffic intensity, which is expressed in Erlangs.
+- Call hours refer to the intensity of traffic, measured in Erlangs.

-- Identify the number of support surfers required to handle the calculated traffic intensity; assume that there's no waiting and every call arrives after a previous call is completed.
+- Determine the number of support surfers required to handle the traffic smoothly, with no waiting time.
+Each call occurs only after completing the previous one.

-- Calculate the probability of non-zero delay (call waiting) by inserting the above-computed values into the Erlang C formula.
+- Find the chance of delay by using the values you calculated and plugging them into the Erlang C formula.

-- Increase the number of service surfers until the desired service level is met.
+- Surf the number of service surfers until you meet the desired service level.

 Manually calculating Erlang C can be cumbersome and time-consuming.
 Save your time and use Surfboard’s integrated forecasting feature to get your answers in seconds.